BlackScorp/guestbook/article.md

 }
 ```

-so the process method is the place with our magic happends, first we copy the request data to the response data, its usefull to display old input entries in the form.
+So the process method is where the magic happens.
+First, we copy the request data to the response data - it’s useful to display old input entries in the form.
-next we set the request data to our validator,the createEntryValidator is just a data structure, we dont need private methods at this place.
+Next, we set the request data to our validator; the createEntryValidator is just a data structure, we don’t need private methods here.

-then we just check, if the validator is not valid, set the errors from validator to the response and stop execute, i rather perfer to negate the logic and stop the execution of the code than an if / else statement.
+Then we just check - if the validator is not valid, we set the errors from validator to the response and stop execution.
+I prefer to negate the logic and stop the execution of the code to using an if/else statement.

-if the input is valid we going to create the entry object with the help of our repository. note that the auto_increment is a mysql feature, since the repository is not a specific datasource we have to assume that auto_increment not exists.
+If the input is valid, we'll create the entry object with the help of our repository.
+Note that the auto_increment is a MySQL feature.
+Since the repository is not a specific datasource, we have to assume that auto_increment does not exist.

-lets say we would store our entries in MongoDB, so the getUniqueId method would return a new MongoID.
+Let's say we want to store our entries in MongoDB so that the getUniqueId method would return a new MongoID.

-after creating our entity we put them into our repository
+After creating our entity, we put them into our repository

-thats the complete logic, validate input -> create object based on input -> add the object to the repository
+That's the complete logic: validate input -> create an object based on input -> add the object to the repository.

-now we know what we expect from our classes so we can add the methods to our interfaces, i also added an errorinterface which helps me to handle error messages
+Now we know what we expect from our classes, so we can add the methods to our interfaces.
+I also added an ErrorInterface which helps me handle error messages.

 ```php
 <?php